Lewuathe/lewuathe.github.io/_posts/2016-12-11-aws-cli-with-jq-make-things-easy.markdown

   jq -r '.Reservations[].Instances[] | [.InstanceId, .PrivateIpAddress, .Tags[].Value] | @csv'
 ```

-After converted csv or line based data, you can use UNIX command line tools as you like for checking statistics.
+After it's converted into csv or line based data, you can use UNIX command line tools as you like for checking statistics as usual.
-Since JQ has a lot of useful options and functionalities, I want to be familiar with tool more.
+Since JQ has a lot of useful options and functionalities, I want to be familiar with the tool more.
 Please check [the official documentation](https://stedolan.github.io/jq/) for more detail.

 Thanks.